 Since this dish is saucy, cheesy, and a bit heavier, a crisp light salad is a great pairing.
 Salads like this wedge salad, Mediterranean quinoa salad, or an easy chopped salad.
 An easy ratatouille would also be great.

 While manicotti is Italian-inspired, it’s an American version of the Italian Cannelloni, which uses similar tubed pasta, without ridges, and is stuffed with ground meat, cheese, and sauce.

 The trick is to make sure you’re not overcooking them!
 Only cook them to al dente and even less than what the box states.
 That way they’ll hold their shape nicely.

 You can assemble it up to 2 days ahead of time and bake it when you’re ready.
 Or you can wrap it up and transfer it to an airtight container and keep it frozen for up to 3 months.
 Thaw in the fridge overnight or bake from frozen for an extra 10-15 minutes.

-Keep any leftovers covered in an airtight container for up to 4 days in the refrigerator.
+Keep any leftovers covered in an airtight container or aluminum foil for up to four days in the refrigerator.
 Reheat in the microwave until warm.